joohyeson/C-Project/CoreTopics.md

 **Inheritance**

 - Inheritance is one of the important concepts of OOP (Object Oriented Programming) along with polymorphism and encapsulation.
 Inheritance has a base class (superclass) and derived class (subclass).
-The advantage of inheritance is that you can reuse functions.
+The advantage of inheritance is that you can reuse code.
 If you create a function or variable in the base class, you can use the same content as in the base class without declaring the same content in the derived class.

-**Inheritance Example: GameState.h&Level1.h**
+**Inheritance Example: GameState.h&Level1.h** //This is more polymorphism, instead, GameObject will be better.
 ```c++
 class GameState//base class
 {